openhab/openhab-docs/_addons_bindings/zwave/doc/qubino_zmnhvd_00_000.md

 | Default Value | 1000 |

-#### 1: Lifeline Group
+#### 1: Lifeline

-reserved for communication with the main controller
+Reserved for communication with the main controller

 | Property         | Value    |